Classic South Africa

 Should circumstances require, we reserve the right to accommodate you in alternative hotels, of a similar standard, nearby.
 Full details of your hotels will be sent with your Final Travel Documents.

-*Low deposit of GBP79 per person applies to new bookings made between 1st and 30th September 2017 (inclusive) only.
-This offer only applies to selected air-inclusive holidays.
+*Low deposit of GBP49 per person applies to new bookings made between 1st November and 30th November 2017 (inclusive) only.
+This offer applies to selected flight-inclusive holidays only and excludes Andre Rieu in Maastricht, Andre Rieu in Vienna, Deep South Rhythms, New Orleans & Caribbean Cruise, Five-Star Alaska Cruise & the Canadian Rockies, and Canada's Rocky Mountaineer(TM).
 This offer is subject to availability and may be withdrawn at any time.Back to top